 Where it says “Blog pages show at most,” this will determine how many posts autoload.
-If you set the number to 5 when you first land on your main blog page you will see an initial 5 posts when you scroll or click a load more button, it will auto load another 5 posts.
+If you set the number to 5 when you first land on your main blog page you will see an initial 5 posts when you scroll or click a load more button, it will auto-load another 5 posts.

 Should I adjust the pagination?

-This will depend upon your theme, but I personally would change the way the pagination is output if you are going to use the on click method.
+This will depend upon your theme, but I personally would change the way the pagination is output if you are going to use the on-click method.
 If you look at the default pagination in Twenty Nineteen:

 You can see this may not be the best user experience for infinite scroll.
 Having one item to click is more straightforward.
 You may want to utilize something like posts_nav_link( ” , ” , ‘Load More’ ).
-This will create one button with the text, load more that is easier on the end user.
+This will create one button with the text, load more which is easier on the end user.

 Let me know if you have any questions in the comments!